toxyl/mysql-innodb-recovery/README.md

 Absence of these files will cause the script to terminate with an error.

+# Important!
+The script will leave an insecure MySQL installation behind that is configured for local database recovery, **not** production server use!
+It is advised to reinstall MySQL to ensure proper security.
+Import your dump after reinstalling.

 # Motivation
 This script is a radical approach born out of frustration.
 After painstakingly piecing together a set of databases from a bunch of database exports from various project stages (different table definitions, different data, you name it) my MySQL server crashed together with the whole machine.
 The usual recovery approaches I found online did not work, so I began combining approaches until I had a working dump.